Simplify your day!

 And, of course, make sure you take breaks.

-For the next 30 days, you can evaluate various activities and projects that you have in your life and figure out which ones you can eliminate.
+For the next 30 days, you can try various activities and projects you have in your life and figure out which ones you can eliminate.

 Even if you can eliminate one thing, your life will be simpler, and you would easy your mental load.

 After you make your day simpler, you could take on another 30-day challenge to improve your life in other areas.
 For example, I completed a 30-day writing challenge that made me a better writer and a clearer thinker.